 Are you ready to tackle making homemade tamales or tortillas?
-If so, you've probably run across the words masa and masa harina.
-Are they really the same thing, and how do you shop for them?
-Let's demystify these Mexican and Latin American staples.
+If so, you’ve probably run across the words masa and masa harina.
+You’re likely wondering, “What exactly is masa and how is it different from masa harina?”
+Read on to learn more about how masa and masa harina are used to make tons of flavorful Mexican and Latin American dishes.

 The Difference Between Masa and Masa Harina

 Masa and masa harina are foundational components of traditional Mexican and Latin American food.
 Masa refers to the prepared dough made from masa harina, a flour made from nixtamalized corn.
 The word “masa” translates to “dough” in Spanish and “harina” means “flour”.
 Masa and masa harina are used to make tortillas, tamales, gorditas, sopes, and many other Latin American dishes.

 In its simplest form, masa is the dough made from mixing masa harina with water and other ingredients.
 This is why you will commonly see masa harina sold as “instant,” which refers to the speed with which you can make the dough.
 When making tortillas or tamales, for example, ingredients like water, salt, and lard or shortening are often mixed with masa harina to make a flavorful masa dough.